 Real Property Services shall:

-A. Adopt and maintain three key operating principles for facility maintenance:
+A. Adopt and maintain 3 key operating principles for facility maintenance:

-- Technical Excellence RPS, as a provider of facility maintenance services, will work with its clients to ensure that RPS supports efficient client operations through the facility maintenance services it provides.
-It will adopt practices and methods which enable continuous improvement to the quality and value of maintenance service to its clients and occupants.
+RPS, as a provider of facility maintenance services, will work with its clients to ensure that RPS supports efficient client operations through the facility maintenance services it provides.
+It will adopt practices and methods which enable continuous improvement to the quality and value of maintenance service to its clients and occupants

-- Economic Optimization RPS is committed to provide excellence in the delivery of facility maintenance services at an acceptable and affordable cost.
-RPS will adopt sound facility maintenance practices that enable attainment of efficiency gains.
+RPS is committed to provide excellence in the delivery of facility maintenance services at an acceptable and affordable cost.
+RPS will adopt sound facility maintenance practices that enable attainment of efficiency gains

-- Managerial and Administration Excellence Management is to establish a facility maintenance service delivery framework based on sound facility maintenance practices and define attainable objectives for its employees.
+Management is to establish a facility maintenance service delivery framework based on sound facility maintenance practices and define attainable objectives for its employees.
 Management must ensure that employees attain the appropriate level of skills and knowledge required to perform their designated tasks.
-Management is to delegate the level of authority required to perform these tasks and supply any tools which would make performance of the tasks safer and/or substantially more productive.
+Management is to delegate the level of authority required to perform these tasks and supply any tools which would make performance of the tasks safer and/or substantially more productive

-B. Adopt and maintain three levels of facility maintenance for all Real Property Services owned or managed facilities.
+B. Adopt and maintain 3 levels of facility maintenance for all Real Property Services owned or managed facilities.

 Each level of facilities maintenance is defined as follows:

-- Mandated Maintenance Mandated maintenance is to be recognized as Level One maintenance service activities.
-It is the minimum level of service activities that must be conducted on a routine basis for any federal government facility to comply with safety, health and environmental standards mandated by applicable laws, codes, regulations, other government policies and PWGSC's Strategic Business Objectives.
+Mandated maintenance is to be recognized as Level 1 maintenance service activities.
+It is the minimum level of service activities that must be conducted on a routine basis for any federal government facility to comply with safety, health and environmental standards mandated by applicable laws, codes, regulations, other government policies and PWGSC's strategic business objectives.